 We recognise the importance of working in partnership with parents and value their contribution to the progress their child makes in school.
-We hold termly extended parent consultations in which parents, the class teacher, intervention teacher (as appropriate) and the SENDCo review the child's progress, set clear outcomes, and discuss teaching strategies and ways parents can support their child at home.
+We hold termly extended parent consultations in which class teachers, the SENDCo, intervention teacher (as appropriate) and parents review the child's progress, set clear outcomes, and discuss teaching strategies and ways parents can support their child at home.
 We welcome parents' views and provide a questionnaire to further help them contribute to this process.
 The child's ILP is reviewed and next steps planned.